Mortgage Forbearance: What to Know

 Additionally, as long as your mortgage is current at the time you claim forbearance, the lender is required to keep reporting your mortgage as paid current throughout the entire period.

 At the end of the forbearance, the CARES act protects consumers from having to make a lump sum payment.
 Instead, you will be given a repayment plan from your provider.
-Since repayment options vary, it's important you ask your provider about all of your repayment options.
+Since repayment options vary, it’s important that you ask your provider about all of your repayment options.

 Possible Repayment Options: